Making Your First Million With Dropshipping

 2.2.
 Researching the right suppliers

 You need to find good suppliers and ideally, multiple of them supplying you the same products.
 Overlapping products is necessary, the reason behind this is because you need to have a backup plan.
-You wouldn’t want customers to come to your website, place an order and you realise that supplier has ran out of stock on that certain product.
+You wouldn’t want customers to come to your website, place an order and you realize that supplier has run out of stock on that certain product.

 One of the ways to resolve this is to have a very reliable supplier that has your product in stock 99% of the time.
 You can achieve this by speaking to your supplier’s sales representative, manage the expectations and also have certain terms in place.

-An easy way to look for suppliers is if they are from China, I would usually look for suppliers at China because their product cost is extremely cheap.
+An easy way to look for suppliers is if they are from China, I would usually look for suppliers in China because their production cost is extremely cheap.
 You can check out these websites which are AliExpress and DHgate.

 On top of that, if you are using Shopify, which I STRONGLY suggest you do, Shopify makes dropshipping so simple.
 You can connect with apps like Oberlo, Dropify and not to mention, they are also already linked with DHgate and AliExpress and you could upload products in a matter of minutes.

 You would need to know which platforms or websites to sell your products.

 The easy way to do this is to go on Amazon or Ebay.
 Look for demand data so that you know how many people are searching for these products.
 A fantastic tool to do so is JungleScout, it allows you to study the demand on Amazon and eBay, etc.